AppliedMathUC/workshop-applied-math-2025/index.md

 {% include figure.html img="uidaho-workshop.jpg" alt="intro image here" caption="Library workshop" width="75%" %}

-This is an initiative of the PhD students in Mathematics: Cristhian Núñez, Boris Bermudes, Joaquín Carvajal, and Jhon Rodriguez.
+This is an initiative of the PhD students in Mathematics: Cristhian Núñez, Boris Bermudez, Joaquín Carvajal, and Jhon Rodriguez.

 *Add your workshop abstract here!*